Amanhussain786/Spam-Mail-Detection-System/README.md

 # Spam-Mail-Detection-System
-This is basically a Machine Learning Project which tells either a mail is SPAM or HAMP , Deployment model using Streamlit To Run this Type (streamlit run spamfilter.py)
+This is basically a Machine Learning Project which tells either a mail is SPAM or HAMP , Deployment model using Streamlit , To Run this - (streamlit run spamfilter.py)